AndresRojas0/andresrojas0.github.io/src/posts/post-1.md

 Employee name.
 Date of the day.
 Place of work (city or address).
-And we have a list of inspection checked, every with:
+And we have a list of service checks, each entry containing the following fields:
 Group number.
 Operator name.
 Service code.